Photo above: Ambassador Andrew Young (B.S. '51) occupies the U.S. seat in the United Nations.

 For 157 years, Howard University has served as the nexus of intellectual engagement and social advocacy to ensure that all Americans can fully exercise all the rights of citizenship.
 Even before the end of slavery, the work of Frederick Douglass, who would become a Howard trustee, served as the foundation for universal enfranchisement.
 A century later, Howard Law School dean Charles Hamilton Houston and his student, Thurgood Marshall, would successfully challenge segregation and catalyze the fall of government-sanctioned racial discrimination, including participation in the democratic process.
 Following their lead, scores of Howard alumni have kicked down doors and broken barriers to help build a better America, serving as pioneers in virtually every area of civic engagement.

-As alumna Kamala Harris ends her historic tenure as the first woman, first person of color, and first HBCU graduate to serve as vice president of the United States, Howard’s Newsroom Staff has taken a look at just a few members of the Howard University at the incredible influence the Howard community has had on the American civic experience over the past century and a half.
+As alumna Kamala Harris ends her historic tenure as the first woman, first person of color, and first HBCU graduate to serve as vice president of the United States, Howard’s Newsroom Staff has taken a look at the incredible influence the Howard community has had on the American civic experience and global democracy over the past century and a half.

 Frederick Douglass